Sznv91/graduation-TopJava/README.md

 - Not yet implemented test methods for REST controller and Spring Security.
 But their work is demonstrated in the SoapUi project.
 In the future, it is planned to release JUnit tests.

-# Note
+# Authorization
 Spring Security is connected to the project.
 With start application two users are automatically created.

 `USER:`
 > user@yandex.ru  | password

 `ADMIN:`
 > admin@gmail.com | admin